 In 2012, 40 Pavement Condition Index studies were performed.
 These studies identified pavement conditions, providing better direction in programming funds toward critical pavement needs.
-MoDOT applied for federal funding for an additional 30 PCI studies in 2013.
-Information from the 2012 studies is used to program runway improvements.
+MoDOT has applied for federal funding for an additional 30 PCI studies in 2013.
+The 2012 studies are being used to program future runway improvements.

-In 2009, MoDOT contracted a consultant to prepare a packaged set of pavement maintenance projects at five state-funded airports.
+In 2009, MoDOT contracted with a consultant to prepare a packaged set of pavement maintenance projects at five state-funded airports.
 This was the first time the department completed a packaged airport project involving multiple airports.
 This project increased the percentage of airport runway pavements in good condition.
-A second packaged set of maintenance projects at three state-funded airports is underway.
+MoDOT is currently in negotiations for another packaged set of pavement maintenance projects at three state-funded airports.

-MoDOT's Statewide Transportation Improvement Plan identifies airports that meet the demand criteria and can support the development of a 5,000-foot runway.
-There are currently 34 business-capable airports in the state, with another new businesscapable runway scheduled to be completed in 2013.
+MoDOT's Statewide Transportation Improvement Plan identifies airports that meet the demand criteria and would support the development of a 5,000-foot runway.
+There are currently 34 business-capable airports in the state, with another new businesscapable runway currently under construction and scheduled to be completed in 2013.